akshiv/phys408FourierOptics/LabNoteBook.md

-Next we added the Imagining lens into the set up to view the fourier transform Experimental set-up:
+Next we added the Imagining lens into the set up to view the fourier transform:
+Experimental set-up:
 Collimating Lens
 NOZON aperture in object plane